rougier/python-opengl/07-points.rst

    Disc spiral

-Adapting the shader from the "Dots, discs, circles" section, try to write a script to draw discs on a spiral as displayed on the figure on the right.
+Adapting the shader from the "Dots, discs, circles" section, try to write a script to draw discs on a spiral as displayed in the figure on the right.
 Be careful with small discs, especially when the radius is less than one pixel.
 In such case, you'll have to find a convincing way to suggest the size of the disc...